 While melanoma is typically easier to detect in earlier stages than in many other types of cancer, it is also much more likely to metastasize, or spread to other organ systems of the body.
-For this reason, survival rates for localized (stage I and II) melanoma and metastasized melanoma vary greatly.
+For this reason, survival rates for localized (stage 1 and 2) melanoma and metastasized melanoma vary greatly.

 Unfortunately, instances of melanoma skin cancer are on the rise globally.
 Approximately 290,000 people are diagnosed with the disease each year, in addition to about 61,000 deaths.
-In the United States alone, there were an estimated 91,000 new cases in 2018, in addition to roughly 9,000 deaths.
-The 5-year survival rate for localized (stage I and II) melanoma is 98%; however, this drops to 17% in cases where cancer has metastasized to distant sites or organs.
+In the United States alone, there were an estimated 96,000 new cases in 2019, in addition to roughly 7,000 deaths.
+The five-year survival rate for localized (stage 1 and 2) melanoma is 98 percent; however, this drops to 23 percent in cases where cancer has metastasized to distant sites or organs.
 (These numbers are based on historical data collected up to 2011, and may change as immunotherapy is more widely used.)

 Subscribe to email alerts

 Current protocol for melanoma treatment depends on the prognosis at time of disease detection.
 When caught early, the melanoma tumor may be removed during surgery, but if a biopsy shows that the melanoma has spread to lymph nodes, the treatment strategy may include more intensive surgery, targeted therapy, radiation, immunotherapy, and/or clinical trials.

 Immunotherapy is class of treatments that take advantage of a person’s own immune system to help kill cancer cells.
 There are currently seven FDA-approved immunotherapy options for melanoma.